Sagittarius A

 Sagittarius A (Sgr A) is a complex radio source at the center of the Milky Way, which contains a supermassive black hole.
-It is located in the constellation Sagittarius, and is hidden from view at optical wavelengths by large clouds of cosmic dust in the spiral arms of the Milky Way.
+It is located between Scorpius and Sagittarius, and is hidden from view at optical wavelengths by large clouds of cosmic dust in the spiral arms of the Milky Way.
 The dust lane that obscures the Galactic Center from a vantage point around the Sun causes the Great Rift through the bright bulge of the galaxy.

 The radio source consists of three components: the supernova remnant Sagittarius A East, the spiral structure Sagittarius A West, and a very bright compact radio source at the center of the spiral, Sagittarius A* (read "A-star").
 These three overlap: Sagittarius A East is the largest, West appears off-center within East, and A* is at the center of West.

-Sagittarius spiral arm
+Discovery

-A study was done with the measured parallaxes and motions of 10 massive regions in the Sagittarius spiral arm of the Milky Way where stars are formed.
-Data was gathered using the BeSSeL Survey with the VLBA, and the results were synthesized to discover the physical properties of these sections (called the Galactocentric azimuth, around −2 and 65 degrees).
-The results were that the spiral pitch angle of the arms is 7.3 ± 1.5 degrees, and the half-width of the arms of the Milky Way were found to be 0.2 kpc.
-The nearest arm from the Sun is around 1.4 ± 0.2 kpc away.
+In April 1933, Karl Jansky, considered one of the fathers of radio astronomy, discovered that a radio signal was coming from a location in the direction of the constellation of Sagittarius, towards the center of the Milky Way.
+His observations did not extend quite as far south as we now know to be the Galactic Center.
+Observations by Jack Piddington and Harry Minnett using the CSIRO radio telescope at Potts Hill Reservoir, in Sydney discovered a discrete and bright "Sagittarius-Scorpius" radio source, which after further observation with the 80 ft CSIRO radio telescope at Dover Heights was identified in a letter to Nature as the probable Galactic Center.
+The name Sagittarius A was first used in 1954 by John D. Kraus, Hsien-Ching Ko, and Sean Matt when they included the object in the list of radio sources found with the Ohio State University radio telescope at 250 MHz.
+As was common practice at the time, sources were named by constellation with capital letters in order of brightness within each constellation, with A denoting the brightest radio source within the constellation.